Delina White

 Delina White is a contemporary Native American artist specializing in indigenous, gender-fluid clothing for the LGBTQ and Two-Spirit Native communities.
 She is also an activist for issues such as environmental crisis, violence against women, and sex trafficking.

-White is a member of the Leech Lake Band of Ojibwe.
+White is a member of the Minnesota Chippewa Tribe, Leech Lake Band of Ojibwe.

 Personal life

 White was born into the Leech Lake Band of Ojibwe, in 1964.
 She was given the name "Wades in the water", as water is healing and is a symbol for life.
 She grew up in a two bedroom home without running water or electricity and has stated that many of her favorite memories consist of walking the trails and paths of the “old ones” along with her cousins, as well as partaking in powwows and would dance in them as a young girl.
 Her mother would create all of her dancing outfits, which included beadwork done by hand.
 White was taught to create beadwork at the age of six by her grandmother, Maggie King.

 White attended Bemidji State University, where she earned a Bachelors of Science in Business Administration with an emphasis in Management, and a minor in Management Information Systems.
 It took White twenty years to complete the degree and she was the first of her family to attend college.

 She has two daughters, Lavender Hunt and Sage Davis, who help run her company and her granddaughter Nookwakwii or Snowy White.